AdaGold/react-chatlog/project-docs/wave-02.md

 `ChatLog` takes one prop named `entries` (which is an array).

-At this point, we can use the entire chat message data from the JSON file `entries.json` to test our code as you implement each component.
+At this point, we can use the entire chat message data from the JSON file `messages.json` to test our code as you implement each component.
+We may chose to update the `ChatEntry` to use the `id` field in this wave.

 ## Styling